-5. Additional training in 2018/2019
+5. Additional training in 2019/2020

 All teachers and TAs continued to receive training and support through staff meetings throughout the year.
+In addition to this during lockdown all staff used the time to complete an extensive amount of CPD including ACE's training and around the new writing programme being used in school.
 New staff have received training as they have joined the school and been supported in the writing of MyPlans and holding review meetings with the SENCO.